A Chat with Kemist [Vinyl Vigilance]

 You may have come across the Facebook group where this all began, the page is and has always been solely dedicated to, “bass music vinyl enthusiasts, in order to announce, discuss & monitor EXCLUSIVE vinyl & LIMITED PRESS vinyl releases.” which, in the fast paced and distraction-filled world of social media has provided a welcome and comfortable online sanctuary for discussions on such a specialised subject with likeminded music lovers.

-After getting wind of their latest release, I was intrigued to know more about what the VV guys are about to do next so I very fortunately managed to grab some time with Kemist who, along with Kadet P, runs Vinyl Vigilance.
+After getting wind of their latest release, I was intrigued to know more about what the VV guys are about to do next so I very fortunately managed to grab some time with Kemist who runs Vinyl Vigilance.

 29 / Male / Ottawa, Ontario Canada.